Hamas baby beheading hoax: Institutional role

 Some backtracking and clarifications took place in the following days.
 On 12 October, the White House "clarified" that Biden had not actually seen the images with his own eyes, but had merely passed on to the public what he had been told.
 A memo signed by hundreds of US diplomats, which was leaked in November 2023, accused the president of "spreading misinformation" about the conflict.
 Netanyahu's office also said it was not in a position to confirm the veracity of the story, which had been spread by its spokesperson the day before.
 On 12 October, CNN's Sidner apologized for having taken the statement by Netanyahu's spokesperson at face value.
 Israeli journalist Ishay Coen deleted a post publishing the testimony of a military officer who had claimed to have discovered the bodies of hanged babies.
 "Why would an army officer invent such a horrifying story?
-I was wrong," Coen said.
+I was wrong", Coen said.
 On 30 November, i24NEWS inserted a correction to an article about the beheadings, despite previously complaining that "anti-Israeli voices" were trying to discredit its reporter.

 Critics of the Gaza war, however, say the retractions have not had the same reach as the original stories.
 Despite removing accounts linked to Hamas, Facebook and Twitter moderators appear to have taken no action against the misinformation about the beheaded babies.
-CNN continued to push the false beheading story for 18 hours even after the White House clarification, only taking the extra step of attaching a Hamas denial.
+CNN continued to relay the false beheading story for 18 hours even after the White House clarification, only taking the extra step of attaching a Hamas denial.
 In late October 2023, IDF colonel Golan Vach, head of the military search and rescue service, alleged he found the remains of a decapitated baby.
-Vach had previously told a group of French deputies visiting Kfar Aza that he had personally transported the bodies of newborn babies, "although there were none on the kibbutz".
+Vach had previously told a group of French deputies visiting Kfar Aza that he had personally transported the bodies of newborn babies, although later investigations showed that "there were none on the kibbutz".